Nonlinear optical charge state switching and pumping to a diamond NV center dark state: Abstract

 \section{Abstract}

 The photodynamics of diamond nitrogen-vacancy (NV) centers limits their performance in many quantum technologies.
 Quenching of photoluminescence, which degrades NV readout, is commonly ascribed to a dark state that is not fully understood.
-Using a nanoscale cavity to generate intense infrared fields that quench NV emission nonlinearly with field intensity, we show that the dark state is accessed by two-photon pumping into the $^4A_2$ quartet state of the neutrally charged NV (NV$^0$).
-We constrain this state's energy relative to the NV$^0$ ground-state ($^2E$) to $>0.58$\,eV and the recombination energy threshold to the NV$^-$ ground state ($^3A_2$) to $<2.01$\,eV.
-Furthermore, we show that accessing this state allows sensing of local infrared fields.
+Using a nanoscale cavity to generate intense infrared fields that quench NV emission nonlinearly with field intensity, we show that the dark state is accessed by two-photon pumping into the $^4\!A_2$ quartet state of the neutrally charged NV (NV$^0$).
+We constrain this state's energy relative to the NV$^0$ ground-state ($^2\!E$) to ${<}0.58$\,eV and the recombination energy threshold to the NV$^-$ ground state ($^3\!A_2$) to $\leq2.33\,\text{eV}$.
+Furthermore, we estimate the intrinsic lifetime of $^4\!A_2$ state to be $1.78-6.06\,\upmu\text{s}$ and show that accessing this state allows sensing of local infrared fields.
 This new understanding will allow predictions of the limits of NV technologies reliant upon intense fields, including levitated systems, spin--optomechanical devices, and absorption--based magnetometers.

-Diamond nitrogen-vacancy (NV) color centers are a promising platform for quantum technologies \cite{Awschalom2018,Ruf2021JAP, Barry2020}.
-Their optically addressable electronic spins can be used for quantum memories \cite{Dutt2007,Fuchs2011} and distributed quantum entanglement \cite{Hensen2015,Pompili2021, Hermans2022}, and they have enabled imaging of biological \cite{Schirhagl2014,Zhang2021Sensors} and condensed matter \cite{Casola2018,Hedrich2021} systems via electric \cite{Dolde2014PRL}, magnetic \cite{Maze2008,Rondin2014}, and temperature sensing \cite{Neumann2013}.
-Hybrid devices formed by integrating NV centers with nanomechanical resonators \cite{Teissier2014, Macquarrie2013,Lee2017, Shandilya2021, Shandilya2022} and superconducting circuits \cite{Kubo2010} are leading to quantum technologies for transduction and on-chip qubit networking \cite{Marcos2010, Neuman2021}.
+Diamond nitrogen-vacancy (NV) color centers are a promising platform for quantum technologies\,\cite{Awschalom2018,Ruf2021JAP, Barry2020}.
+Their optically addressable electronic spins can be used for quantum memories\,\cite{Dutt2007,Fuchs2011} and distributed quantum entanglement\,\cite{Hensen2015,Pompili2021, Hermans2022}, and they have enabled imaging of biological\,\cite{Schirhagl2014,Zhang2021Sensors} and condensed matter\,\cite{Casola2018,Hedrich2021} systems via electric\,\cite{Dolde2014PRL}, magnetic\,\cite{Maze2008,Rondin2014}, and temperature sensing\,\cite{Neumann2013}.
+Hybrid devices formed by integrating NV centers with nanomechanical resonators\,\cite{Teissier2014, Macquarrie2013,Lee2017, Shandilya2021, Shandilya2022} and superconducting circuits\,\cite{Kubo2010} are leading to quantum technologies for transduction and on-chip qubit networking\,\cite{Marcos2010, Neuman2021}.
 To further advance these applications, it is essential to understand the physical mechanisms affecting the NV center's optical and electronic properties.